Account

 What tax credits are available to me as a new parent?

 The Child Tax Credit is available to filers with one or more children.
-For 2023, the Child Tax Credit is available for children under the age of 17 on Dec.
-31, 2023.
-A child born anytime during 2023 may qualify for the Child Tax Credit.
+For 2024, the Child Tax Credit is available for children under the age of 17 on Dec.
+31, 2024.
+A child born at any time during 2024 may qualify for the Child Tax Credit.

-Not all parents, however, are eligible.
+However, not all parents are eligible.
 Parents must meet residency requirements and income limits before they can claim the Child Tax Credit on their tax return.

-The Child Tax Credit is worth up to $2,000 per qualifying child and is partially refundable, so a parent may benefit from the Child Tax Credit even if they had no tax liability.
+The Child Tax Credit is worth up to $2,000 per qualifying child and is partially refundable, so a parent may benefit from the credit even if they have no tax liability.

 How do I claim the Child Tax Credit?

-The Child Tax Credit is claimed by filing a Form 1040 individual tax return and attaching a completed Schedule 8812 to the tax return.
+The Child Tax Credit is claimed by filing a Form 1040 individual tax return and attaching a completed Schedule 8812.
 The Child Tax Credit can be claimed for each qualifying child who has a valid Social Security number.

-To qualify, the child must be under 17 at the end of 2023.
-Generally, the child must live with you for at least half of the year and you must provide at least half of the child’s support during the year.
-There are a number of other requirements and a tax professional can help you assess your eligibility.
+To qualify, the child must be under 17 at the end of 2024.
+Generally, the child must live with you for at least half of the year, and you must provide at least half of the child’s support during the year.
+There are a number of other requirements, and a Tax Pro can help you assess your eligibility.

 In addition to other eligibility requirements, there are income limits for claiming the Child Tax Credit.
 A qualifying parent needs to have the following modified adjusted gross income: